.NET 1.1+C# Basic String Operators

 Null Coalescing Operator

 In the previous part of the tutorial we introduced the string data type as a class and explained that all strings are actually objects.
 It was also noted that all objects are nullable.
-This means that the null coalescing operator (??) can be used with strings when developing under .NET framework 2.0.
+This means that the null coalescing operator (??) can be used with strings when developing for .NET framework 2.0.

 string notNullString = "A string";